AdobeDocs/experience-manager-cloud-service.en/help/assets/translate-assets.md

 ### Add to an existing translation project {#add-to-existing-translation-project}

 If you use this option, the translation workflow runs for assets that you add to the source folder after running a previous translation workflow.
-Only the newly added assets are copied to the target folder that contains previously-translated assets.
+Only the newly added assets are copied to the target folder that contains previously translated assets.
 No new translation project is created in this case.

 1. In the Assets UI, navigate to the source folder that contains untranslated assets.
 1. Select an asset you want to translate, and open the **[!UICONTROL Reference pane]**.
 The **[!UICONTROL Language Copies]** section displays the number of translation copies that are currently available.